Gynko/leetcodechallenges/Challenges.md

 ### 3.2.
 Process

+Disclaimer: At some point I realized I did not need to have one array per row, just have one element per row.

-Doing it by hand to try to understand the pattern
+Doing the problem algorithmically to try to understand the pattern

-4. Create one array per row
+1. Create one array per row
-5. Add one element to each array, one after the other until they all got filled
+2. Add one element to each array, one after the other until they all got filled
-6. Then add one element to each array, but starting in reverse from the penultimate array.
+3. Then add one element to each array, but starting in reverse from the penultimate array.
-7. Iterate until no more elements to fill
+4. Iterate until no more elements to fill
-8. Join all arrays
+5. Join all arrays

 ### 3.3.
 Solution